ElementhFoundation/Documentation/ElementhWhitepaperEN.md

 #### The System of Tokens

-The system of tokens can be used in a huge number of applications from binding to assets such as USD or gold to company shares.
+The system of tokens can be used in a huge number of applications.
 The system of tokens is easy to implement in the Elementh blockchain.
 In order to better understand what a token system is, you can imagine a database with only one operation: take X units from A and transfer them to B, under the following conditions, 1) A has at least X units before the transaction is made and 2) the transaction is confirmed by A. What is necessary to implement this system is the implementation of a smart contract with the above logic.

 #### Decentralized Goods Data Storage